giacomogiudice/MPS/README.md

 ## Getting Started
 Add a `addpath('<path>/mps')` and you are good to go.
 A good place to start is the `examples` folder.
-There are currently some minimal scripts of different methods for time-evolution.
+There are currently some MWEs of different methods for time-evolution in `examples/spinwave` and some examples of ground state estimation routines in `examples/ground_states`.
 Additionally, the `test` folder demonstrates the use of the elementary functions.

 ## GPU Support